cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 ![policy-aware-factuality-assessment-example-2](../assets/img/policy-2.png)

 **AI found something interesting and conflicting:**
 External search triggered due to high novelty.
-It surfaced a general study about apples and cancer risk that does not support the extreme claim.
-The system treated this as conflicting context rather than proof.
+It surfaced a general study about apples and cancer risk that weakens the extreme claim.
+The system treated this as conflicting context, stopping short of treating any single source as definitive proof.
 ![policy-aware-factuality-assessment-example-3](../assets/img/policy-3.png)
 ![policy-aware-factuality-assessment-example-4](../assets/img/policy-4.png)